alexandersasse/basic_django/README.md

 # Basic Django

 - Creating project and apps
-- Redirecting URLS to apps
+- Mapping URLS to apps and specific views
 - Reading from models (without database)
 - Retrieving and displaying data in views with some basic HTML